Stability Analysis and Stabilization of Linear Symmetric Matrix-Valued Continuous, Discrete, and Impulsive Dynamical Systems -- A Unified Approach for the Stability Analysis of Linear Systems: Linear Matrix-Valued Symmetric Discrete-Time Systems

-We consider here the stability notion of Definition \ref{def;MSS2} with the difference that the mean-square convergence must also hold for all paths of the Markov chain.
-This leads to the following result which can be seen as a generalization of the results in \citep{Costa:05}: \begin{theorem} The system \eqref{eq:DT:Markov}-\eqref{eq:DT:Markov2} is uniformly exponentially mean-square stable if and only if there exist matrix-valued functions $P_i,Q_i:\mathbb{Z}_{\ge0}\mapsto\pd^n$, $i=1,\ldots,M$, such that
+This leads to the following result\footnote{It was brought to the attention of the author after publication that this result was previously published in \citep{Dragan:06,Dragan:10}.} which can be seen as a generalization of the results in\citep{Costa:05}: \begin{theorem} Assume that the matrix $\Pi=[\pi_{ij}]$ has no zero column.
+Then, the system \eqref{eq:DT:Markov}-\eqref{eq:DT:Markov2} is uniformly exponentially mean-square stable in conditioning if and only if there exist matrix-valued functions $P_i,Q_i:\mathbb{Z}_{\ge0}\mapsto\pd^n$, $i=1,\ldots,M$, such that

 and the difference equations

 hold for all $i=1,\ldots,M$. \end{theorem} \begin{proof} Let $\mathds{1}_i(\sigma(k))$ be the indicator function of the state $i$ defined as $\mathds{1}_i(\sigma(k))=1$ if $\sigma(k)=i$, and 0 otherwise.
 Then, defining $X_i(k)=\E[x(k)x(k)^{\T}\mathds{1}_i(\sigma(k))]$, we get that